 After delivering the biggest box office grosses yet for a Mission: Impossible movie with its last installment, Tom Cruise and Christopher McQuarrie are returning for two more.
-McQuarrie will write and direct the films, which are being shot back-to-back.
+McQuarrie will write and direct Mission Impossible 7 & 8, which are being shot back-to-back.

 Naturally, Cruise is back as Ethan Hunt, as is the other franchise staple Ving Rhames as Luther Stickell.
 Also reprising their characters in the upcoming films are Simon Pegg, Rebecca Ferguson, Vanessa Kirby, Angela Bassett and Frederick Schmidt.
 One major returning figure is Henry Czerny’s Eugene Kittridge, who hasn’t appeared in the franchise since the first installment in 1996.
 Kittridge was the IMF director hunting Ethan, under the impression he was the agency’s mole.
 McQuarrie confirmed Czerny’s return on Instagram.

-Mission: Impossible 7 and 8‘s Official Titles?
+Mission: Impossible 7 and 8‘s Release Date

 The Franchise’s Future Beyond the Next Two Installments